-I watched 2010's romantic comedy-fantasy K-drama My Girlfriend Is A Nine-Tailed Fox (aka My Girlfriend Is A Gumiho) on Netflix (as of this writing it is now sadly removed) after seeing a wonderful movie the lead actress Min-ah Shin was in called Sad Movie (2005), one of my top favorite Korean movies ever!
+I watched 2010's romantic comedy-fantasy K-drama My Girlfriend Is A Nine-Tailed Fox (aka My Girlfriend Is A Gumiho) after seeing a wonderful movie the lead actress Min-ah Shin was in called Sad Movie (2005), one of my top favorite Korean movies ever!
 I was mightily impressed with her poignant performance as the scarred, mute girl who fell in love with an artist, knowing their relationship would never last.
 I wanted to see her in more films and dramas and so I gladly put Gumiho on, expecting to fall in love with the actress all over again, which I surely did!
 She is absolutely amazingly beautiful and PERFECT for this effervescent role of a legendary creature longing to become human.

 Written by the talented Hong Sisters (who wrote The Master's Sun, another one of my top favorite Korean dramas), they scored big with this show, which received excellent notices and ratings throughout Asia.
 It's a pure fantasy all the way, but if you are open to those types of shows give it a try.
 I promise you will smile and laugh a lot, and maybe even shed a few tears by the bittersweet ending!